 In case you’ve decided to make a road trip or a round trip, you may want to only book in advance the first night or two and then decide on the go where you want to sleep next.
 That way you can avoid unnecessary cancellations or re-bookings in case something comes up or you decide to change your plans.

-5 | Transfers And Transportation
+5. Arrange Your Transfers And Ground Transportation

 Once at your first accommodation, make sure you relax before emerging into the new place.

 Get a beer, eat a snack, or take a nap.